Kuwait Ground [OKKK_GND]

 Once approaching W1 and the traffic situation is clear

-GMC Controller: "JZR263, continue taxi via W1 holding point RWY33L"
+GMC Controller: "JZR263, continue taxi via W1 to holding point RWY33L"

 2.2.2 Southern Config